 Ensure Your Drinking Water Is Safe

 To ensure you have access to safe, usable water, we advise you follow the boil water order instructions given by your local public water system or health organization.
-Although, using bottled water is often the safest option.
+That said, using bottled water is often the safest option during such times.